 |15.||Leica Q Typ 116||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |16.||Leica X Vario||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the T6 offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Is there a clear favorite between the Canon T6 and the Leica X-U Typ 113?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel T6:

 - More detail: Offers more megapixels (17.9 vs 16.1MP) with a 5% higher linear resolution.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.